Fitchburgh/hilltopstampers/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Simple webapp to help a stamping business keep track of orders, events, expenditures, and basic customer information in order to avoid using paper.
+Future plans to increase efficiency include, statistical analysis of purchased items, and frequency of promotional offers and products

-* Ruby version
+* Ruby 2.3.1 / rails 5

-* System dependencies

-* Configuration
+* Clone repo, initiate postgresql and $rake db:create

-* Database creation
+* $rake db:migrate

-* Database initialization
+* $rails s

-* How to run the test suite
+* navigate to localhost:3000 in chrome.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...